Welcome to today's edition of the Rush 24-7 podcast.

 What's so wrong about what he said?

-I knew that if I did it, though I would become the story.
+I knew that if I did it, though, I would become the story.

-Now the other the other two in it incidents uh didn't at all.
+The other two incidents didn't at all.

 So who did he mean?

-I mean it's a really, really odd statement.
+I mean, it's a really, really odd statement.

 And see, folks, this is the problem for the libs.

-It's like Hillary and her evil men comment, which Carville is trying to spin by saying, Wow, you reporters, why you just don't understand her sophisticated sense of humor.
+It's like Hillary and her evil men comment, which Carville is trying to spin by saying, wow, you reporters, why, you just don't understand her sophisticated sense of humor.

 James, you know I love you, man, and you know I respect you.